 Not true.
-If the school is oversubscribed with children who have a higher priority than your child, we won't be able to offer this school and will offer a place at an alternative school, which may not be one you would have preferred and may be some distance from your home.
-To give your child the best opportunity of getting a preferred school, we strongly recommend you use all of your four preferences.
+If the school is oversubscribed, with children who have a higher priority than your child, we won't be able to offer this school and will offer a place at an alternative school, which may not be the one you preferred and may be some distance from your home.
+To give your child the best opportunity of getting a preferred school, we strongly recommend you use all of your six preferences.